Shower Pressure Booster Solutions: Pumps, Fixes & Installation Guide

 1. Clean or Replace the Showerhead

 Unscrew the showerhead and soak it in white vinegar overnight.
-The acid dissolves limescale deposits that are blocking the nozzles.
+The acid dissolves limescale deposits blocking the nozzles.
 Rinse thoroughly and reinstall.
-If it's heavily corroded or several years old, replacing it entirely costs as little as $20–$40 and often delivers a dramatic improvement.
-Learn more about diagnosing water pressure issues before reaching for your wallet.
+If it's heavily corroded or several years old, replacing it entirely costs as little as $20 to $40 and often delivers a dramatic improvement.
+Our low water pressure guide covers additional troubleshooting steps before you reach for your wallet.

-To remove it, unscrew the showerhead, look for a small rubber or plastic disc just inside the fitting, and pull it out with needle-nose pliers.
+To remove a restrictor on an older head, unscrew the showerhead, look for a small rubber or plastic disc just inside the fitting, and pull it out with needle-nose pliers.
 Reinstall and test.
-Note: This increases water usage, so weigh the tradeoff.

 3. Check for Partially Closed Valves